portwatcher/YJWebView/README.md

 In iOS 8 we choose WKWebView for performance consideration, and use documented `postMessage` for bridge communication.

-By the way, I really hope we can access the JavaScript context of WKWebView too, however, WKWebView is a dependent-process architecture.

 ### Consistent API

-The LydiaWebView will detect the iOS version automatically, we will use backed WKWebView first and fall back to UIWebView in iOS 7.
+The YJWebView will detect the iOS version automatically, we will use backed WKWebView first and fall back to UIWebView in iOS 7.

-Most important, LydiaWebView expose consistent API for developers, you don't have to worry about the iOS version.
+Most important, YJWebView expose consistent API for developers, you don't have to worry about the iOS version.

 # Getting started.